xen-troops/meta-xt-prod-devel-rcar/README.md

                         Select how to use the GFX (3D hardware accelerator)
 ```

-To build for Salvator XS M3 8GB with DomU (generic yocto-based virtual
+To build for StarterKit H3 8GB with DomU (generic yocto-based virtual
 machine) use the following command line: `moulin prod-devel-rcar.yaml
---MACHINE salvator-xs-m3-2x4g --ENABLE_DOMU yes`.
+--MACHINE h3ulcb-4x2g --ENABLE_DOMU yes`.

 Moulin will generate `build.ninja` file.
 After that - run `ninja` to
 build the images.
 This will take some time and disk space, as it will
 built 3 separate Yocto images.
 Depending on internet speed, this will
 take 2-4 hours on Intel i7 with 32GB of RAM and 100 GB SSD.

-To built for Salvator XS H3 8GB with Android VM use the following
+To build for StarterKit H3 8GB with Android VM use the following
 command line: `moulin prod-devel-rcar.yaml --MACHINE
-salvator-xs-h3-4x2g --ENABLE_ANDROID yes`.
+h3ulcb-4x2g --ENABLE_ANDROID yes`.

 This will require even more time and space, as Android is quite big.